What is an apprenticeship standard?

 What is an Apprenticeship Standard?

-Apprenticeship standards are a clear framework for each individual apprenticeship programme.
-Standards outline the length of each apprenticeship programme, the level of funding available and the skills and competencies an apprentice must learn by the end of their training.
+Apprenticeship standards set a clear framework for each individual apprenticeship programme, including the length of the programme, the funding available, and the skills and competences that an apprentice should learn by the end of their course.

 What industries and roles do Apprenticeship Standards cover?